SergioPauloA/SergioPauloA/README.md

 My name is Sergio Paulo de Andrade, I am 21 years old, and I am passionate about technology.
 I am currently a student of Information Systems, and my journey into the world of programming started early.
 Since then, I have been developing my skills and dedicating myself to turning this passion into a successful career.

-I work as a Fullstack Developer, focusing on both front-end and back-end development, as well as process automation.
+I work as a Fullstack Web Developer, focusing on both front-end and back-end development, as well as process automation.
 My mission is to transform ideas into innovative and efficient technological solutions, always aiming for excellence.

 What do I do?